Freetown-Fall River State Forest: History

 The state first acquired land in Assonet for forest purposes in 1913, purchasing approximately nine acres on Forge Pond from Levi Churchill of Berkley.
 The majority of the land was acquired over twenty years beginning in the 1930s.
 Recent additions to the forest have included 87 acres (2012), 29 acres (2015), and 77 acres (2015) in Assonet and 613 acres (2015) in Lakeville.

 The Civilian Conservation Corps worked on the property from 1935 to 1937.
 On September 28, 2002, National Public Lands Day, a statue was dedicated in honor of the program and its efforts in the forest.

 Activities and amenities

 The forest has more than 50 mi of unpaved roads and trails for walking, hiking, biking, cross-country skiing, dog sledding, off-road vehicle, and equestrian use.
 A picnic area with wading pool, playing fields and restrooms is located near the main entrance.
 Rattlesnake Brook is stocked with brook trout in spring.
 Hunting is available on a restricted basis.

-The forest is home to the annual "Fun Day in the Forest" event sponsored by the Friends of the Freetown-Fall River State Forest.
-For a number of years, it also served as the course for the Big Bang Mountain Bike Race, a benefit event for the Independence Day events in Freetown.